Individual Sponsored Visa Services

 The Albanese Government’s commitment to preserving the quality and integrity of Australia’s international education sector is evident through the comprehensive package of measures announced.

-By closing loopholes, revising financial requirements, increasing scrutiny, and exploring the use of suspension certificates for high-risk providers, the government aims to protect genune students, maintain the sector’s global reputation and contribute to a skilled workforce for the future.
+By closing loopholes, revising financial requirements, increasing scrutiny, and exploring the use of suspension certificates for high-risk providers, the government aims to protect genuine students, maintain the sector’s global reputation, and contribute to a skilled workforce for the future.

 These measures align with the government’s determination to create a fair and secure environment for internationalstudents pursuing their educational dreams in Australia